michael-scheibel1991/ada-wedge-project/README.md

 I again connected to my project in GBQ and ran a query to pull all the owners using "card_no" and remove the non-owners who were recorded under card_no 3.
 I then used the random() function to pull a sample of owners from the total card_no and wrote this sample to 'owner_transactions.txt' which I will use to complete task 3.

+## Feedback

+Parts 1 & 2 look good.
+A couple of small changes to make on your final commit:

+* Keep your lines to under about 80 characters width.
+For instance, Cell 4 on `Wedge Cleaning Code` has some comments that are wrapping to the next line in the GitHub view.
+* Not a big deal, but re-run Task 2 code (or just clear output) so that the list of owners isn't printed to the screen.

+Good luck with Part 3, let me know when you've pushed it.